DennisFaucher/pizero-epaper-greetings/README.md

 Copy my greetings.py to your rPi in the directory /home/pi/e-Paper/Pi/python/examples
 ### Autostart
-Add this entry into /etc/rc.local
+Add this entry into /etc/rc.local on your rPi

 python3 /home/pi/e-Paper/Pi/python/examples/greetings.py  > /dev/null 2>&1 &

 reboot
 ## Test
+Point your web browser to http://[address-of-your-Linux-server]/pi.html.
+You should see this web form: